-FLIAC does not guarantee the performance of the segregated investment options under the Separate Account B that correspond to the Funds.
+FLIAC does not guarantee the performance of the segregated investment options under the Separate Account B that correspond to the series of the VIP Series.
 The Policy is not a deposit or obligation of, or guaranteed or endorsed by, any bank or depository institution, or federally insured by the Federal Deposit Insurance Corporation, the Federal Reserve Board or any other agency.
 The Policy involves investment risk, including possible loss of principal amount invested.

+The Policy may not be available in all states or jurisdictions.
 This prospectus does not constitute an offering in any state or jurisdiction in which such offering may not lawfully be made.
 FLIAC does not authorize any information or representations regarding the offering described in this prospectus other than as contained in this prospectus or any supplement thereto or in any supplemental sales material authorized by FLIAC.